 “Something special’s happening with DAREarts in Vancouver.
-25 students from Britannia Elementary met Artist-Activist John Aitken and witnessed him and Lead Teacher Shelley MacDonald perform “The Gift”, an autobiographical play that conveys the challenges John faced growing up as one of the only Aboriginal Families on Mayne Island.
-John lost both his parents by the time he was 13 and didn’t speak until the age of 18.
-Now, John does more than speak.
+25 students from Britannia Elementary met Artist-Activist Johnny Aitken and witnessed him and Lead Teacher Shelley MacDonald perform “The Gift”, an autobiographical play that conveys the challenges Johnny faced growing up as one of the only Aboriginal Families on Mayne Island.
+Johnny lost both his parents by the time he was 13 and didn’t speak until the age of 18.
+Now, Johnny does more than speak.
 As a talented playwright, he’s giving voice to recovery from childhood trauma and inspiring our delegates.”

-Inspired by John Aitken’s ‘The Gift’, these kids surely found their own gift to speak through their actions.
+Inspired by Johnny Aitken’s ‘The Gift’, these kids surely found their own gift to speak through their actions.
 Now they DARE us to listen.

 Royal Conservatory of Music

 Event: Mayne Island Honouring Figure

 When: Sunday, April 23 14:00-15:30

 Join Johnny Aitken for a presentation on Emma and Felix Jack; who they were, details about the honouring Figure and the Honouring Cairn.
 The session will end with a open topic talking circle.
 All are welcome and come prepared for the weather.

 Note: parking is limited, so you are encouraged to walk from Festival Central.